 Instructions

-- Place a rack in the center of your oven and preheat to 400 degrees F.
+- Place a rack in the center of your oven and preheat to 425ยฐF.

 Notes

-- TO STORE: Leftover meatball casserole can be refrigerated for up to 5 days.
+- TO STORE: Refrigerate leftover meatball casserole in an airtight container for up to 4 days.

-- TO FREEZE: Freeze meatball casserole in an airtight, freezer-safe storage container for up to 3 months.
-Thaw overnight in the refrigerator before reheating.
+- TO FREEZE: Freeze the baked casserole for up to 3 months; thaw overnight in the refrigerator before reheating.

 On the ingredient list, it reads prepared tomato sauce (so I bought tomato sauce, no salt added) but the body of the recipe reads prepared marinara sauce which makes more sense.
 I used a bottle of spaghetti sauce and added a little of the tomato sauce to get to 32 ounces.